Security Defense Weapons Logo

 8. To you, leaving that window open just a crack during the day is a way to let in a little fresh air.
 To me, it’s an invitation.

-9. Hey, thanks for letting me use the bathroom when I was working in your yard last week.
-While I was in there, I unlatched the back window to make my return a little easier.
+9. Thanks for letting me use the bathroom when I worked in your yard last week.
+While there, I unlatched the back window to make my return easier.

-10. Of course I look familiar.
-I was here just last week cleaning your carpets, painting your shutters, or delivering your new refrigerator.
+10. Of course, I look familiar.
+I was here last week cleaning your carpets, painting your shutters, and delivering your new refrigerator.

 12. Here’s a helpful hint: I almost never go into kids’ rooms.

 13. You’re right: I won’t have enough time to break into that safe where you keep your valuables.
-But if it’s not bolted down, I’ll take it with me.
+But I’ll take it with me if it’s not bolted down.

 14. A loud TV or radio can be a better deterrent than the best alarm system.
 Leave your TV on when you go out.